Autonetic/guides/how-to-dual-boot-pop-os-windows-11-2024.md

 sudo reboot
 ```

-The idea behind this process is simply the PC doesnt need to ESP partitions and we basically want to copy all the files from windows boot manager to systemd-boot to allow us to easily swap OS!
+The idea behind this process is simply the PC doesnt need two ESP partitions and we basically want to copy all the files from windows boot manager to systemd-boot to allow us to easily swap OS!

 Note: If you're still having issues, you can try installing GRUB instead of systemd-boot.
 However, this would replace systemd-boot as your default bootloader.